1. Pursues Professionalism

 - Knowledge of connection between Skills for Success and economic and social prosperity

-- Knowledge of training partners that make up the Skills for Success community and field: e.g., participants, funders, training organizations, employers, instructors, supervisors, mentors, peers and community members
+Training partners include individuals and groups who are involved in and/or impacted by training programs, such as participants, funders, training organizations, employers, instructors, supervisors, mentors, peers and community members.
+The competency framework uses the term training partners to avoid negative associations with the term stakeholders.Digital Resource Librarytraining partners that make up the Skills for Success community and field: e.g., participants, funders, training organizations, employers, instructors, supervisors, mentors, peers and community members

 2. Applies Skills for Success Best Practices